-Fees When Buying Snapchat Stocks
+Fees When Buying Snap Stock

-The below chart shows details of trade execution costs at trusted brokers.
+The chart below shows details of trade execution costs at trusted brokers.
 These firms make most of their revenue on the difference between the buy and sell prices they offer their clients – the bid-offer spread – so separate ‘commissions’ are essentially a thing of the past.

 |Live Account Fee||No charge||No charge||No charge||No charge||No charge|